 - Evidence of commitment to research in a field relevant to MCCs and/or aging

-- Preference will be given to applicants who are in earlier stage of career (e.g., not yet received an R01 or tenure, or attained these milestones only recently)
+- Preference may be given to applicants who are in an earlier stage of career (e.g., not yet received an R01 or tenure, or attained these milestones only recently) and those who have published in the area of MCCs

 - Must commit to regular/monthly meetings with assigned mentor(s)

-We strongly encourage applications from trainees, early stage investigators, and individuals from groups under-represented in research careers (e.g., women, ethnic/racial minorities, people with disabilities).
+We strongly encourage applications from trainees and early-stage investigators.
 We seek applicants who (1) wish to collaborate with other investigators interested in MCCs, or (2) have research activities that could be enhanced by the data resources and/or expertise available through the AGING Initiative.
 MCCs Scholars do not need to be affiliated with the HCSRN or OAICs.

 How do I apply for the MCCs Scholars Program?

-Applications should be submitted electronically to the submission site.
+Applications should be submitted electronically by completing the submission form below.
 An updated NIH biosketch is required as well as short responses (400 words or less) to describe: 1) Your interests and aspirations related to MCCs research, 2) Prior accomplishments and/or evidence of potential to lead or participate in collaborative research, 3) How your work will have an impact on patients living with MCCs, and 4) Your goals for participating in the MCCs Scholars Program.
-The online application can be found at: https://bit.ly/47opKgm

 What should I do if I have additional questions?